Jessicabrownsugar/Elk_stack_Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do you specify which machine to install the ELK server on versus which to install Filebeat on?
 	The hosts file should be updated in order to run the playbook on a specific machine.
-	You can specify which machine to use by adding the private IP Addresses of the machines wish to install ELK or Filebeat on.
+	You can specify which machine to use by adding the private IP Addresses of the machines you wish to install ELK or Filebeat on.

 Add the following to your hosts file: